Skip to main content

 };

-// Add a handler for a TrackSubscribed event
+// Add a handler for the TrackSubscribed event

 room.on(RoomEvent.TrackSubscribed, playTranslationInBrowser);